 Digital Nomads can also try the real estate section of Mercado Libre, the most famous website in Argentina for buying and selling whatever comes to your mind.

 On the other hand, if you need a room only for a few days, my advice is to look on Airbnb (minimum of 10 USD per night but cheaper for couples) or in hostels through websites such as Hostel World (from 5 USD for a shared room).

-Buenos Aires Visa
+Argentina Visa for Buenos Aires